Early to Bet: Production notes

+The title of this short is a play on Benjamin Franklin's famous quote: "Early to bed and early to rise, makes a man healthy, wealthy, and wise".

 The Gambling Bug is a small character who infects others with the desire to gamble.
 He wears a green tie, a red jacket, a brown hat and a white tuxedo.
 Early to Bet is his only appearance.

 The cartoon is a sequel to the 1950 short It's Hummer Time, which featured the same bulldog giving the same cat elaborate punishments.

 The Gambling Bug makes a brief cameo at the basketball game in Space Jam.
-The dog makes another appearance in It's Hummer Time.
-The cat made his fourth appearance in a Robert McKimson short and would make his final one later in 1951 in Leghorn Swoggled, but was not given a name.
+The cat made his second appearance in A Fractured Leghorn and would make his final one later in Leghorn Swoggled, but was not given a name.

 Home media

 Early to Bet was released on DVD in 2003 as part of Looney Tunes Golden Collection: Volume 1.